The Life of Flavius Josephus

-The Life of (Flavius) Josephus (Ἰωσήπου βίος Iosepou bios), also called the "Life of Flavius Josephus", or simply Vita, is an autobiographical text written by Josephus in approximately 94-99 CE – possibly as an appendix to his Antiquities of the Jews (cf. Life 430) – where the author for the most part re-visits the events of the War, apparently in response to allegations made against him by Justus of Tiberias (cf. Life 336).
+The Life of (Flavius) Josephus (Ἰωσήπου βίος Iosepou bios), also called the "Life of Flavius Josephus", or simply Life or Vita, is an autobiographical text written by Josephus in approximately 94-99 CE as an appendix to his Antiquities of the Jews (cf. Antiquities of the Jews 20.260-268 and Life 430), where the author for the most part revisits the events of the First Jewish-Roman War.
+Life is also a response to allegations made against Josephus by Justus of Tiberias (cf. Life 336).
+Nothing survives of Justus of Tiberius's works except what is mentioned by Josephus in Life.